neha01nr/neha01nr/README.md

 - 👋 Hi, I’m @neha01nr
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development and Data science.
-- 🌱 I’m currently learning Full Stack Development and Bit Of DevOPs
+- 🌱 I’m currently learning AI and data visualization also interested in web development projects.
-- 💞️ I’m looking to collaborate on Web Development Projects
+- 💞️ I’m looking to collaborate on Data analytics and data science related Projects.
 - 📫 How to reach me neharoy01nr@gmail.com

 <!---